MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Get-AzureRMPlan.md

 # Get-AzureRMPlan

 ## SYNOPSIS
-The Get-AzureRmPlan cmdlet gets the plan details
+Gets the details of a plan.

 ## SYNTAX